 Did you know that the immune system can attack itself?
 Autoimmune diseases occur when your immune system fights against its own healthy tissues.
 This confusion can lead to a whole range of serious issues, including diabetes and arthritis.

 While it’s not always perfect, your immune system does a fantastic job of protecting your body against harmful invaders.
-We hope you found these facts interesting!
+We hope you found these immune system facts interesting!

 Featured Image by PIRO4D on Pixabay